 IRS Period to Collect Expires

-In most cases, the statute of limitations for the IRS to collect back taxes is 10 years from the date of assessment.
+In most cases, the statute of limitations for the IRS to collect back taxes is 10 years after the IRS has assessed of a tax liability.
 Essentially, this means the IRS has a 10 year window to collect on a taxpayer’s deficiency and once that window closes the IRS loses its legal claim towards the back taxes.
 This method sounds great for the avid tax protester, but this is hardly a get out of jail free card because the IRS will still likely take collection action in the form of a tax lien and/or levy.
 A lien is a claim on the taxpayer’s property used as security for the taxpayer’s debt (harming their credit rating), while a levy is the legal seizure of the taxpayer’s property to satisfy the debt.
 Another important aspect is to avoid triggering the various exceptions to the 10 year statute of limitations, which would extend the 10 year period.
 Common exceptions to be aware of are filing a tax return past the due date, filing an OIC, and filing for bankruptcy.

 When To Use.
 I personally never recommend this avenue unless the circumstances surrounding the taxpayer are severe, such as if a taxpayer has no property (including wages) in which the IRS can attach a lien or levy.
 However, there are taxpayers out there who are willing to bite the bullet and let collection action occur just for the chance that they can outlast the 10 year period.